Pisa to Sicily 2025

 As on previous trips, the bike went to Bike Adventures in a box to be taken to the start on their van.
 The target arrival time in Pisa was the afternoon of Saturday 6th September and, after due research I concluded that the most convenient flight option would be the afternoon EasyJet flight from Gatwick which, however, was only on weekdays and not Saturdays, so I booked the Friday flight.
 Trains and plane ran to schedule and I reached Pisa late afternoon and checked in at the hotel.

-I spent Saturday morning first looking at the famous historic buildings and then visiting the Botanic Gardens before returning to the hotel ready to be reunited with my bike.
+I spent Saturday morning first looking at the famous historic buildings, where there were thousands of other people, and then visiting the Botanic Gardens, which provided a quiet and shady respite, before returning to the hotel ready to be reunited with my bike and meet some other members of the group.
 My bike reassembly was uneventful with nothing lost or damaged in transit.

 Day 1 (7th September) Summary